 With Translation Memory, you can leverage previous translations from your project.
 When the same or similar texts are used across your content, you can use the same translation and thus save your time.
 Pre-translate your project with a TM and previous translations will be reused.
 Translators can also check how similar strings were translated earlier to keep translations consistent.

 Project Translation Memory (TM) is created automatically for each project.
 You can also upload your existing TMs in tmx, xlsx, and csv file formats.

 Use a Glossary to make sure your product terminology is translated correctly and used consistently across all languages.

 Project Glossary is created automatically for each project.
 You can also upload your existing Glossary tbx, xlsx, and csv file formats.

 Machine Translation is a great assistance for human-translators.
 Work goes faster with translators post-editing translations suggested by machine.

-You can currently connect Google Translate, Microsoft Translator, DeepL Pro, Amazon Translate, Watson (IBM) Translate, and Google AutoML Translate engines.
+You can currently connect Google Translate and AutoML Translation, Microsoft Translator, DeepL Pro, Amazon Translate, and Watson (IBM) Language Translator engines.